Find Trade Colleges

 There are 3,188 full-time undergraduates at AACC, and 11,948 students altogether.
 The school has a student-to-faculty ratio of 18 to 1.

 7% of AACC students take out loans to afford college costs.
 The average amount of student loans is $4,306 a year.
-The school reports a student loan default rate of 1.7% which is much lower than the average rate of 10.8%!
+The student loan default rate of 1.7% means most graduates are not struggling to pay off their loans.

 Private for-profit Public vs. Private